baggerspion/therealpadams.github.io/_posts/2017-06-04-habitat-community.md

 I've been staring at these blue blob visualisations for years now.
-As a result I think the things that I find interesting in them has become somehwat esoteric over time.
+As a result I think the things that I find interesting in them has become somewhat esoteric over time.
 That said, this visualisation has all the hallmarks I expect of a new project:

 - A period where only a few crucial individual get things kicked-off;